Anthony-Jhoiro/m1_talky/README.md

 details).

 If you need more accounts, please contact me at *quereantho@gmail.com*.

+### Imagge management
+Images or stored i a GCP bucketAll accesses to it are made by using signed links.
+To upload a new asset, you need to get a link with the corresponding endpoint (in the user service or the post service) and upload your asset as a application/octet-stream ith a "PUT" method.
+The ID is located in the returned link.

 ### Documentation
 A swagger-ui is available for all endpoints exposed by the api.
 You can access all of them at